-Only completely idle, empty nodes are scaled in here.
-If any node in the node pool contains a Pod, a maximum of one node is scaled in each time.
+Only completely idle and empty nodes are removed here.
+If any node in the node pool contains a Pod, a maximum of one node will be removed each time.

 - When Occupied Resources/Allocable Resources Are Smaller Than: you can specify this value to trigger a check of scale-in conditions when the ratio of Resources occupied by Pods or allocable resources is less than the value.
 Value range: 0 to 80.

 - Node Idle Time Threshold: you can specify this parameter to terminate a node when the continuous idle time of a node exceeds the specified value by several minutes.